DimonSmart/LocalOllamaMCPServer/README.md

 ### Workspace roots for prompt testing

 The MCP host (e.g., the VS Code MCP extension) is responsible for advertising filesystem boundaries via `roots/list`.
 This server requests the list of roots at runtime and restricts all file operations to that set.
-If the host does not expose any roots, tools such as `query_ollama_with_file` return an error instead of reading arbitrary paths.
+If the host does not expose any roots, tools such as `query_ollama_with_files` return an error instead of reading arbitrary paths.

-Relative `file_path` values are resolved against the reported roots; provide `root_name` to disambiguate when you have multiple workspaces mounted.
+Relative `file_path` values are resolved against the reported roots.
+Tools such as `query_ollama_with_files` return an error if the host does not expose any roots.

 ### Configuration via Environment Variables